 How to apply:

 - Applications must be submitted online via the TWAS online portal.
 The link to this page is found at the bottom of this page.

 - Applications not submitted via this online portal will not be considered.

 - No applications will be accepted after the deadline.
 Therefore, it is recommended to submit your electronic application as early as possible.

 - Please note that a researcher may only submit one application at a time and for only one kind of grant (either as an IsDB-TWAS grant or as an individual grant, as a research unit, COMSTECH or the OWSD Early Career Women Scientists (ECWS) Fellowship).
 Applicants cannot apply for other TWAS programmes i.e. Postdoctoral, Visiting Scholar and Visiting Researcher programme within the same year in order to be present in their home country throughout the duration of the grant.

 - For any queries please write to email@example.com

 When to apply

-- The deadline for receiving applications has been extended to 2 July, 2020.
+- The extended deadline for receiving applications is 14 February 2023.
 We strongly recommend that you do not wait until the deadline but submit the application as early as you can to enable us to process your application as quickly as possible.

 *IsDB Member Countries: